Discover more from The Retroist

 For this project we were given only seven weeks to design and construct a robot look-a-like of the famous English actor-comedian John Cleese…

 The ad campaign was so popular in the UK that the robot would appear in four commercials.
-Sadly I do not remember seeing these ads jump across the Atlantic.
-As a Python fan I could only imagine how a daily dose of silly walking Cleesebot would have sent me prancing around the house attempting my best impersonation.
+Unfortunately, I do not remember seeing these ads jump across the Atlantic.
+As a Python fan, I could only imagine how a daily dose of silly walking Cleesebot would have sent me prancing around the house attempting my best impersonation.